 Completely different from a typical music festival, Make Music Miami is open to anyone who wants to take part.
 Every kind of musician — young and old, amateur and professional, of every musical persuasion — pours onto streets, parks, plazas, and porches to share their music with friends, neighbors, and strangers.
 All of it is free and open to the public.

 When and where will Make Music Miami take place?

 MMM will take place on Wednesday, June 21st, 2023 online and at select locations throughout Miami-Dade County.
 To register as a Performer or Venue, visit http://miami.makemusicday.org.

 Where can I watch the live streams?

-Most performances will be streamed on the Make Music Miami Facebook event page.
+Most performances will be streamed on the YouTube and the Make Music Miami Facebook Event Page (link forthcoming).
 There will also be a full program guide published on this site leading up to the festival that will contain links to all scheduled performances.

 Why isn’t it always on a weekend?